St Patrick's Technical College

-St Patrick's Technical College, (also referred to as St Pat's Tech, St Patrick's), is a technical college in the northern suburbs of South Australia's capital, Adelaide.
-Opened in 2007 by the Australian Government as part of the Australian Technical Colleges program, it now operates as part of Catholic Education SA.
+St Patrick's Technical College is a technical college in the northern suburbs of South Australia's capital, Adelaide.
+Opened in 2007 by the Australian Government as part of the Australian Technical Colleges program, it now operates as part of Catholic Education South Australia.

 St Patrick's offers a technical focused senior secondary education (Years 10, 11 and 12) and specialises in vocational education programs for students who wish to include a School-based Apprenticeship (SbA) as part of their South Australian Certificate of Education (SACE).